Home - Bookapy Book Preview

 With that, he marched off as the rest of his army began preparations to move through the fort and down the pass to Sallash and what they thought would be the last battle of the war, many spitting on Darras as they passed.

-It was two days later as Darras slowly died in agonised torment that a cavalry troop re-entered the fort led by the same officer, who looked irritated to say the least.
+It was an agonising two days later as Darras slowly died in torment until a cavalry troop re-entered the fort led by the same officer, who looked irritated, to say the least.

-“Where are your people!” he almost screamed in Darras’s face after a trooper threw water over him to bring him back to lucidity.
+“Where are your people!” he almost screamed in Darras’ face after a trooper threw water over him to bring him back to lucidity.

-“On… stakes, in front of me,” Darras gasped out, mocking the man.
+“On… stakes, in front of me,” Darras gasped, mocking the man.

 “Your army, where did it go?”